-Ottawa County Regional Water monitored for cryptosporidium in the source water (Lake Erie) during 2017/2018.
+Ottawa County Regional Water monitored for Cryptosporidium in the source water (Lake Erie) during 2017/2018.
 Cryptosporidium was detected in two raw water samples of the 19 raw water samples collected.
-Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly used filtration methods cannot guarantee 100% removal.
-Our monitoring of source water indicates the presence of these organisms.
+Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
+Our monitoring of source water and/or finished water indicated the presence of these organisms.
 Current test methods do not enable us to determine if the organisms are dead or if they are capable of causing disease.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.

 Most healthy individuals can overcome the disease within a few weeks.
-However, immune-compromised individuals to consult their doctor regarding appropriate precautions to avoid infection.
+However, immunocompromised people are at greater risk of developing a life-threatening illness.
+We encourage immunocompromised individuals to consult their doctor regarding appropriate precautions to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.